Blinken urges China to convince North Korea to denuclearize - WTMJ

 Austin said the U.S. is fully committed to the defense of South Korea, using “the full range of U.S. capabilities, including our extended deterrent.”
 Blinken slammed North Korea’s human rights record for a second straight day, saying that people in North Korea “continue to suffer widespread and systematic abuses at the hands of a repressive government.”

-Later Thursday, Blinken and Austin met South Korean President Moon Jae-in, who was once a driving force behind the early part of the U.S.-North Korean nuclear diplomacy in 2018.
-Moon said that Seoul will continue close cooperation with Washington to achieve complete denuclearization and lasting peace on the Korean Peninsula.
+Later Thursday, Blinken and Austin met South Korean President Moon Jae-in, who said Seoul will continue close cooperation with Washington to achieve complete denuclearization and lasting peace on the Korean Peninsula.

-Blinken and Austin are on the first overseas trip by Cabinet-level officials since Biden took office in January.
+Blinken and Austin are on the first overseas trip by Cabinet-level officials since Biden took office.
 They visited Japan before coming to Seoul.

 South Korean Defense Minister Suh Wook said that during Thursday’s talks the U.S. side stressed the importance of a U.S.-led trilateral security cooperation involving Seoul and Tokyo many times.
 He said South Korea in principle agrees on the U.S. view.
 Ties between Seoul and Tokyo have suffered major setbacks in recent years over issues stemming from Japan’s 1910-45 colonization of the Korean Peninsula.